api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 ```

 2. Wait for the withdrawal period to pass.
 The period is 15 seconds.
-3. Call `withdraw` function on the OevAuctionHouse contract.
-You need to specify
+3. Call the `withdraw` function on the OevAuctionHouse contract.
+You need to
-   the recipeint and amount to be withdrawn.
+   specify the recipient and amount to be withdrawn.

 ```solidity
 function withdraw(